Visualize Real Data Package

 prepare_data section:

-- The Parameters here have to be set before
+- The parameters here have to be set before

 prepare.launch.pyis run.
 Changes made afterwards will not affect the preparation process (image->PointCloud2).